 Writing conferences are excellent places to connect with authors who are writing in your genre.
 Even today’s virtual conferences offer networking opportunities.
 The positive in all this is that geography is no longer a barrier.

-Your best bet is to focus on conferences held in the genre you write in.
-These events are fantastic places to build relationships with other writers, even agents and publishers.
+Your best bet is to focus on conferences held in the genre in which you write.
+These events are fantastic places to build relationships with other writers, agents, and publishers.

 Today’s virtual conferences usually offer a Facebook group for connection and discussion.
 Take advantage of these forums and gather a tribe of like-minded authors in your genre.